NordicSemiconductor/nRF-Sniffer-for-802.15.4/README.md

 To start using the nRF Sniffer, you must program the firmware, install Wireshark, and configure the nRF Sniffer capture plugin.
 See Nordic Semiconductor's [nRF Sniffer for 802.15.4 user guide](https://infocenter.nordicsemi.com/topic/ug_sniffer_802154/UG/sniffer_802154/intro_802154.html) for detailed instructions and complete documentation.

+## Firmware source code

+The source code of the nRF Sniffer for 802.15.4 firmware is available in the [nRF Connect SDK](https://github.com/nrfconnect/sdk-nrf/tree/v2.6.0/samples/peripheral/802154_sniffer).